haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/design_config.md

 <img src="{{ site.baseurl }}/common/images/design_conf2.png" alt="Design Configuration page">

-Both the grid and the configuration form are implemented using UI components.
+Both the grid and the configuration form are implemented using UI 组件.

 To change the grid view, you need to customize the grid configuration by adding your custom `design_config_listing.xml` in your {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.